Tiyatiya/Tiyatiya.github.io/_posts/2014-7-04-fourthofjulymountshasta.md

 ---
 layout: post
-title: Mount Shasta, Fourth of July Celebrations, and hikes all weekend long
+title: Yes!
+I get the hiking weekend I've been craving
-description: Finally I get the hiking weekend I've been craving!
+description: Fourth of July celebrations, food, friends, and high elevation
 image: /assets/placeholders/fourthofjuly.png
 ---
 Happy fourth, everyone!
 Just a reminder that life is awesome, especially when you can reflect on it on top of a mountain... looking at another mountain.